Great leaders are rare.

 Efficient task delegation is critical to a leadership role.
 Do your leader candidates understand the importance of their team’s strengths and weaknesses?
 A candidate who considers these factors and plays to their team’s strengths when delegating tasks is potentially a good leader.

-When you add to this the fact that you can significantly reduce bias and hire the best candidates for the position with a leadership skills test, it’s easy to see how skills testing platforms can lighten your workload.
+When you add to this the fact that you can significantly reduce bias and hire the best candidates for the position with a leadership skills test, it’s easy to see how skills testing platforms like TestGorilla can lighten your workload.
+Get started for free today and start making better hiring decisions, faster and bias-free.